coverclock/com-diag-astrolabe/README.md

     SYSTem:LCD:CONTrast 0.4

 Astrolabe (a.k.a.
 "O-2") originally used the raw u-Blox GPS NMEA stream to feed the GPS daemon.
-After some discussion with the kind JLT folks who make the CSAC GPSDO, I swapped the serial cables around to feed the GPS daemon from the ARM microcontroller on the GPSDO.
-This is supposed to work better during holdever when the GPS lock is lost.
+After some discussion with the kind folks at JLT who make the CSAC GPSDO, I swapped the serial cables around to feed the GPS daemon from the ARM microcontroller on the GPSDO.
+This is supposed to work better (or: at all) during holdever when the GPS lock is lost.
 To get the ARM to output the NMEA sentences to its console serial port requires the following commands (again, which only need to be done once, ever).

     GPS:PORT RS232